-We use the Early Excellence Assessment Tracker to record observations and to track our children’s progress.
+We use the Corner Stones Maestro to track our children’s progress.
 Assessments and observations are used to plan next steps in learning and to identify and support those children who need extra support or additional challenge.

 With the successful implementation of both an enriched, rounded and balanced curriculum and a well-structured, safe, active and challenging learning environment, both indoors and outdoors ,children will be able to develop the skills, knowledge and understanding that enables them to be successful learners.
 All children will have experienced a curriculum that provides, exciting and enriching learning experiences and opportunities for children to learn through educational visits and hands on experiences.